morepath/dectate/doc/usage.rst

 Dectate keeps a database of committed actions that can be queried by using :class:`dectate.Query`.

-Here is an example of a query for all the plugin actions on ``MyApp``:
+Here is an example of a query for all the plugin actions on ``PluginApp``:

 .. testcode::